espressif/arduino-esp32/libraries/WiFi/examples/WiFiScanTime/README.md

 # WiFiScanTime Example

-This example demonstrates how to use the WiFi library to scan available WiFi networks with custom scan timing and print the results.
+This example demonstrates how to use the Wi-Fi library to scan available Wi-Fi networks with custom scan timing and print the results.

 ## Supported Targets